Financial Supports for Non Consultant Hospital Doctors (NCHDs)

 The Clinical Course Exam Refund Scheme User Guide explains the steps required to making a CCERS Application via the NER Portal

 This scheme is open to all NCHDs who hold a current HSE NCHD contract 2010 for a minimum period of 12 weeks and are working in an HSE funded post.
 Funding is allocated based on Grade and the table below indicates the amount available under the TSS for each registration training year, July – July.
 Funding is available pro-rata for doctors employed on shorter contract durations.

 A list of approved clinical courses, conferences and examinations that can be claimed for under the TSS are listed in the TSS Guidance Document for Employers & NCHDs which can be accessed below

-Please see the NCHD Training Supports Scheme (TSS) Guidance Document for Employers & NCHDs here which contains a detailed explanation of the Scheme
+Please see the NCHD Training Support Scheme (TSS) Guidance Document for Employers & NCHDs here which contains a detailed explanation of the Scheme

 The Training Supports Scheme User Guide explains the steps required to making a Training Supports Application via the NER Portal

 The Covid-19 pandemic continues to have an impact on NCHDs ability to utilise their TSS balance during this training year, due to the additional service demands and cancelled or rescheduled courses/conferences/exams.
 To address this issue, we are renewing last year’s policy and allowing the rollover of remaining TSS balances from the current training year (July 2020 - July 2021) into the following training year (July 2021 - July 2022), provided NCHDs are still eligible for TSS.

 Please note the following scenarios which may arise due to the one-off rollover of TSS balances: